Speakers

 From table salt to ruby

 General properties of crystals and their cultivation, presentation of various (collected) crystals.
-With demonstrations and / or experiments
+With demonstrations and/or experiments

 Superconductivity

-Basics and Applications
+Basics and applications

-Target group: students, teachers and the school community - Duration: 45 minutes
+Target group: Students, teachers and the school community – Duration: 45 minutes

 physics and chemistry of water

-Target group: students, teachers and the school community - Duration: 45 minutes
+Target group: Students, teachers and the school community – Duration: 45 minutes

 Preparation of ceramic superconducting substances

 (possibly with demonstrations).
-Basics and Applications
+Basics and applications

-Target group: students, teachers and the school community - Duration: 45 minutes
+Target group: Students, teachers and the school community – Duration: 45 minutes

-51467 Bergisch Gladbach: Dr. Gerhard Heywang
+51467 Bergisch-Gladbach: Dr. Gerhard Heywang

-Nittumer way 4
+Nittumer Weg 4

 D-51467 Bergisch Gladbach